ataylor89/unix_wisdom/grep.md

 Since Mac OS and Linux are based on Unix, grep is also a part of Mac OS and Linux shells.

 grep is a standard utility in the Unix, Linux, and Mac OS shells.

+## A second addendum

+Why do they call shell shell?

+It's because a Unix shell is, conceptually, the outermost layer of the operating system, which provides access to the operating system's software.

+As a reminder, the program grep is named after the command g/re/p, a command in the text editor, which searches globally for a regular expression and prints matching lines.

+That's where shell and grep get their names.